jam-py-v5/gnucash-2-web/README.md

 Installing this App
 -------------------

 **Or one can source this repo and try it first, as on video**.
 Run it "as is" or replace sample.sqlite with yours.
 Or, point Jam.py to your SQLite database somewhere on Builder/Project/Database, as per above.
+Full path to file is supported.
 A lot of options here.
 Did not try other databases like mysql tho.